kvngdre/meet_ups/README.md

 # AVAILABILITY API

-## API for calculating the best meeting slots across time zones
+Node API for calculating the best meeting slots across time zones for multiple users.

 ### Getting Started:
 Create a dotenv file with the following environment variables